xavier2910/ksp-MusicSwitcher/CONFIGURING.md

     }
 }
 ```
 Shuffles the specified tracks and plays them while the active vessel is in space, just like in stock.
 But your music.
+Does fading.

 ### QCtlr
 ```go